Tumucin/DeepRL-Pose-Control/README.md

 - [Tutorials](#tutorials)
 ## About
 - This repository contains the official implementation of the research paper titled **"Self-Collision Aware Reaching and Pose Control in Large Workspaces using Reinforcement Learning"**.
 You can find the paper [here](https://github.com/Tumucin/DeepRL-Pose-Control).
-- The codebase is developed and thoroughly tested using Python, along with the following libraries:
+- The codebase is developed and tested using Python, along with the following libraries:
   - [stable_baselines3](https://github.com/DLR-RM/stable-baselines3)
   - [PyBullet](https://github.com/bulletphysics/bullet3)
   - [panda-gym](https://github.com/qgallouedec/panda-gym)

-The development and testing were performed on an Ubuntu 18.04 system.\
+The development and testing were performed on an Ubuntu 18.04 system.
 ## Citation
 If you find this study useful, please cite using the following citation:
 ```bibtex